storyfeet/dugi_bialan/content/grammar.md

 Auxiliaries (AUX) are a small set of special words that can be used in a variety of ways that other words cannot.

 Prefixes (PRE) must always have an item after them to complete their meaning.
-If the same prefix occurs twice, that becomes a complete word, and means roughly the concept it carries.
-For example {{qoth "ga-una"}} means "colour of mouth" or "red" but {{qoth "ga-ga"}} means "colour"
+If that item is {{qoth "zo"}} it means the concept that item represents .
+For example {{qoth "ga-una"}} means "colour of mouth" or "red" but {{qoth "ga-zo"}} means "colour"

 Sentences can be negated by prefixing the relevant Particle with 'va'